pachasaheb/FeatureRequestApplication/README.md

 # Feature Request Application:
 	Feature Request Application is built with Python and Flask which is a web application framework written in Python.
-It consist of feature request form page where a user can fill in a feature request, html values are binded using KnockoutJS, using SqlAlchemy ORM details are persisted in database and feature request details page where a user can see feature request list in the form of a table.
+It consists of feature request form page where a user can fill in a feature request, html values are binded using KnockoutJS,using SqlAlchemy ORM details are persisted in database and feature request details page where a user can see feature request list in the form of a table.

  ## Getting Started:
 	 Pre-requisites: Project is developed using
 	    * Python (v.3.6.4),
 	    * PostgreSql database(v.10.1)
 	    * Browsers: Chrome(v.64.) and Firefox(v.55+)

 ## Installation:
 1.Download the project folder from the github.
 Create a Python Virtual Environment.
 Unzip the project folder